4 die in first heavy rainfall of monsoon in Delhi; Kejriwal says not time for blame-game | Headlines

 4 die in first heavy rainfall of monsoon in Delhi; Kejriwal says not time for blame-game

 The first heavy monsoon rainfall in Delhi claimed four lives on Sunday, including that of a mini-truck driver who got trapped in a waterlogged underpass, as Chief Minister Arvind Kejriwal tried to defend his government by blaming the lack of preparation on the coronavirus pandemic.
-As the Delhi BJP charged that the very first spell of rains "exposed" the AAP government's preparations, Kejriwal said a "blame-game" should be avoided.
+As the Delhi BJP charged that the very first spell of heavy rain this season "exposed" the AAP government's preparations, Kejriwal said a "blame-game" should be avoided.

+Nearly 100 places across the city were waterlogged, the traffic came to a standstill on important roads, and at least 10 houses collapsed in a slum area in Anna Nagar, which is behind the WHO Headquarters near ITO, displacing the residents.
+A small NDRF team was sent to Anna Nagar to take stock of the situation.

+Many residents shared on social media videos and pictures of rainwater gushing into their houses and vehicles wading through waterlogged roads.
+The maximum cases of waterlogging were reported from North Delhi Municipal Corporation (36) followed by New Delhi Municipal Council (32) and South Delhi Municipal Corporation (30), officials said.

 An eight-year-old boy died after he fell in a roadside ditch in Saurabh Vihar in southeast Delhi, police said.
 A 28-year-old man who worked at a scrap shop in Sriniwaspuri in Gandhi Camp died in a similar accident outside the shop.
 Police said their inquiry found that the area was filled with up to three-ft-deep water following the rainfall and the man fell into a pothole.
 His co-workers lifted him but he was unconscious and declared brought dead at AIIMS.